 Angling for Lunch

 There is still time for a few final trolls around Lake Sakakawea.
 Drop in the boat, the line and the lure and pull out a whopper walleye or pike.
-Catch enough to last until ice up, then do it again!
+Catch enough to last until the water freezes, then do it again!

-It’s a Goldilocks time of year for motorcycling.
+It’s that "Goldilocks" time of year for motorcycling.
 It’s not too hot and it’s not too cold.
 It’s just right.
 Leather up, gather a few friends and head out on the highway where it’s just you and the open road.

-Fall on the Maah Daah Hey Trail is a spectacular time.
+The Maah Daah Hey Trail is a simply spectacular during the fall.
 The trail cuts a 144-mile swatch through the Badlands and grassland of western North Dakota.
 Hikers, bikers and horseback riders embrace the cool breezes and blue skies.
-Click here for more on the Maah Daah Hey Trail.

 Native American Culture

-Native American sites all across North Dakota provide a glimpse of what life was like in the diverse tribes in North Dakota.
-Celebrate Native American Heritage Month in November with a visit to historically significant sites to learn more about these indigenous cultures.
+Native American sites all across North Dakota provide a glimpse of what life was like in the diverse tribes of North Dakota.
+Celebrate Native American Heritage Month in November with a visit to historically significant sites to learn more about indigenous cultures.